oracle-livelabs/converged/microservices-ords-security/bastion/bastion.md

-# Access ORDS and DB Server using Bastion
+# Access ORDS (Oracle REST Data Services) Server and DB Server using Bastion

+## Introduction

+The lab will help you understand how to connect to the deployed resources on OCI.

+Estimated time: 10 minutes

+### Objectives

+* Access the ORDS Server using the Bastion Service
+* Access the ADB-S database using the Bastion Service
+* Access the ADB-S Database from the ORDS Server

+### Prerequisites

+* Finished the setup of the infrastructure

 The Terraform IaC includes creating a Bastion Service and Bastion Sessions.